If you use the Mail app frequently to check your emails and get work done, it can be frustrating when it suddenly won’t open.

 As a computer repair technician, I’ve seen and fixed countless email-related issues.
 Luckily, there is almost always an easy solution.
-We’re going to break down several of the most common problems and solutions and help you open the Mail app once again.
+In this article, you’ll learn the 10 common problems and solutions and help you open the Mail app once again.

 Key Takeaways